tc-seiko/tc-seiko.github.io/_posts/2018-06-30-structuring-deep-learning-projects.md

 The most important hyperparameter in fitting the training set is the learning rate ($$\alpha$$).
 I don't bother with trial-and-error and instead use a [learning rate finder](https://towardsdatascience.com/estimating-optimal-learning-rate-for-a-deep-neural-network-ce32f2556ce0) that I adapted from the [fastai](https://github.com/fastai/fastai) library.
 The learning rate finder outputs a plot that looks like this:
 ![Learning rate finder plot](/img/lr_finder.png){:style="margin: 0 auto; display: block"}

 I choose a learning rate where the loss is still clearly decreasing.
-I tend to pick a point that a little bit to the right of the steepest point in the plot, i.e., where the loss is still strongly decreasing and has not yet been minimized.
+I tend to pick a point that is a little bit to the right of the steepest point in the plot, i.e., where the loss is still strongly decreasing and has not yet been minimized.
 In the above plot, I would choose a learning rate of $$10^{-4}$$.

 If the model is training very slowly or not very well, I replace the initial [stochasic gradient descent](http://ruder.io/optimizing-gradient-descent/index.html#stochasticgradientdescent) optimization algorithm with [Adam optimization](http://ruder.io/optimizing-gradient-descent/index.html#adam).

-If the model still isn't properly fitting the training set, I'll add learning rate decay.[^1] Learning rate decay has been reported to have been tried a few different ways: exponential decay, discrete "staircase" decay, and even manual approaches where the experimenter will visually observe when the loss stops decreasing and reduces $$\alpha$$ accordingly.
+If the model still isn't properly fitting the training set, I'll add learning rate decay.[^1] Learning rate decay is reported to have been tried a few different ways: exponential decay, discrete "staircase" decay, and even manual approaches where the experimenter will visually observe when the loss stops decreasing and reduces $$\alpha$$ accordingly.

 I prefer to use a cosine-shaped learning rate decay, which decays $$\alpha$$ over the course of an epoch[^2] in the shape of a cosine curve.
 This makes the rate of decay slowest at the beginning and end of the epoch and highest in the middle of the epoch.